Is Workflow Management the Next Big Thing in Business?

 Enabling swift (re)design and (re)implementation of processes: As business requirements and information systems evolve, workflow management offers the ability to redesign and implement new workflows quickly.
 This ensures that businesses can remain adaptable and responsive to changing conditions in the market.

-In order to fully support workflow management, organizations must transform their existing computing environments to a new distributed environment that offers the following capabilities:
+To fully support workflow management, organizations must transform their existing computing environments to a new distributed environment that offers the following capabilities:

-• Supports integration and interoperability among loosely-coupled components corresponding to heterogeneous, autonomous, and/or distributed legacy (HAD) and new systems by being component-oriented.
+- Supports integration and interoperability among loosely coupled components corresponding to heterogeneous, autonomous, and/or distributed legacy (HAD) and new systems by being component-oriented.

-• Enables workflow applications that can access multiple HAD systems corresponding to business or information process implementations.
+- Enables workflow applications that can access multiple HAD systems corresponding to business or information process implementations.

-• Ensures the correctness and reliability of applications even in the presence of concurrency and failures.
+- Ensures the correctness and reliability of applications even in the presence of concurrency and failures.

-• Supports the evolution, replacement, and addition of workflow applications and component systems as processes are reengineered, allowing for maximum adaptability and responsiveness.
+- Supports the evolution, replacement, and addition of workflow applications and component systems as processes are reengineered, allowing for maximum adaptability and responsiveness.

-Why is Workflow Management Critical?
+Why is Workflow Management Important?

 Because of the global competition that business enterprises deal with.
 In the face of global competition, the need to reduce business costs, and the demand to swiftly develop new products and services, enterprises must continually reassess and optimize their operations.
 This necessitates adapting their information systems and applications to support evolving business processes.